whynoodle/homelab-diagram/README.md

 - No. GApps will no longer function.
 Do a [complete uninstallation](#uninstallation) before switching

-**How do I install custom Magisk or
+**How do I install custom Magisk or GApps?**

+- To request a build with custom Magisk or GApps, feel free to open an issue in the [Issues page](https://github.com/MustardChef/WSABuilds/issues.)
+You can also